Reconnecting Fairview

 The Fairview community seeks heal the Gambell-Ingra Corridor by revitalizing and improving safety within it through economic analysis, active transportation traffic modeling, responsive greenway design and robust public engagement that includes civic dialogue and visualization processes.

 Anchorage, AK, is a sub-arctic community located on the eastern side of Anchorage’s urban core.
 The Fairview neighborhood is divided by a high-speed highway couplet, including four north-bound lanes on Ingra Street and four south-bound lanes on Gambell Street.
 In 1965, the city explicitly acknowledged the highway connection in Fairview would “cut the neighborhood and create an island two blocks wide by ten blocks long.”
-The couplet has led to decades of disinvestment and safety and health impacts in Fairview.
+The couplet has led to decades of disinvestment, safety, and health impacts in Fairview.

 The project is led by NeighborWorks Alaska (NWAK) in partnership with the Fairview Community Council (FVCC), focused on community-led solutions.